 40. Sulfate-Free Shampoo — Coconut can cleanse hair if used with apple cider vinegar, and because it doesn’t have any harsh chemicals in it.
 This method leaves your color intact for longer, prevents dullness and orange or yellow discoloration, and makes your hair soft and shiny.

-42. Prevent and Treat Dandruff – This can help to encourage new hair growth, and will discourage dandruff.
-Rinse well (and then rinse again), and then style as usual.
-Your hair should be healthy, shiny, and full of body.
-If the coconut oil weighs your hair down, use less the next time, and rinse well.
+42. Prevent and Treat Dandruff — This can help to encourage new hair growth and will help you get rid of dandruff.
+Rinse well (and then rinse again) and then style as usual.
+Your hair should be healthy, shiny and full of body.
+If the coconut oil weighs your hair down, use less the next time and rinse well.

-43. Hair De-tangler for Children – Use a small amount of coconut oil on your children’s’ hair when it’s extra nutty and needs a natural, smooth solution for getting it brushed easily.
+43. Hair De-tangler for Children — Use a small amount of coconut oil on your children’s hair when its tangled and needs a natural, smooth solution for getting it brushed easily.
 Rub oil between your palms and then onto wet hair before combining through.

 47. Hairbrush Cleaner — Use coconut oil in the same way as on your makeup brushes to remove unwanted hair and bacteria from your hair brushes.
 The oil even works well on delicate bore bristle brushes and helps the hair to easily slide on.
 Any oil that remains on your brush will only condition the brush bristles and your hair more afterwards.

-49. Hair Texturizer and Gel Replacement- Many commercial brands of hair gel and mouse contain alcohol which dries out your hair, not to mention many other toxic chemicals and fragrances.
+49. Hair Texturizer and Gel Replacement — Many commercial brands of hair gel and mousse contain alcohol, which dries out your hair, not to mention many other toxic chemicals and fragrances.
 Try using a bit of coconut oil rubbed into the ends of your hair to hold its style and condition it at the same time.
 The oil prevents fly aways and adds extra shine too.